“(Welcome home) Fiona” is a music video about the struggle and the healing of child sexual abuse survivors.

 Sadly, most children never speak up about their abuse until long after it has stopped.
 Some children may even completely block memories of their abuse–only to have them surface later in life.

 Dealing with childhood sexual abuse is a grueling and confusing process that can feel completely overwhelming.
-Seemingly simple interactions and situations can suddenly cause extreme anxiety, panic attacks, stress, illness, depression and other side-effects.
+Seemingly simple interactions and situations can suddenly trigger extreme anxiety, panic attacks, stress, illness, depression and other challenging side-effects.
 However, fully accepting what happened and releasing our inner-demons of self-judgment, self-hatred and low self-worth are the path to true healing and a life of peace, joy and freedom.

 Unfortunately, most survivors carry their stories silently out of unduly placed shame and guilt, or because they are trying to block the pain of the abuse by not thinking or talking about it.
-But an important foothold to healing is when we become willing to “tell the truth” of our abuse for the child inside that was hurt and had no voice.
+But an important foothold to healing is when we become willing to “tell the truth” of our abuse for the hurt child inside that had no voice.
 Speaking up may be the single most frightening step an adult survivor can take toward their own healing; and it might also be the most liberating.

 In sharing with others, you begin to understand the prevalence of your shared experience and you are reminded again, you are not alone!